zededa/terraform-provider-zedcloud/docs/knowledge-base/schemas.md

 ### AppInterface

-The Applicatin Instance schema contains the field called `interfaces`, which consists of array of `AppInterface` type.
+The Application Instance schema contains the field called `interfaces`, which consists of array of `AppInterface` type.
 The field is marked as `Optional` but not `Required`.
 Nevertheless, sometimes when the field isn't defined, an error may occur saying that the number of networks in the Bundle doesn't match the number of interfaces in the application instance: "interface count mismatch with Bundle".
 This means that at least one network is defined in the Bundle and when creating an application instance, the code checks that the number of interfaces in the application instance is equal to or greater than the number of networks in the application.

-Example of working configuratin:
+Example of working configuration:

 ```javascript